 Heavy rains, flooded streets, crowded trains, and buses – how will you survive?
 Pinoys commuting in Manila to work have to deal with the sluggish flow of traffic every day.
 They sat beside fellow commuters wet with sweat and enveloped with a not-so-happy aura.

 Every day is a struggle.
 When it rains, you are still expected to report to work as if it is a normal day, just like your boss.
 The difference is your boss has a car.
 You don’t.

-The Reality of Commuting on Rainy Days
+The Reality of Commuting in Manila on Rainy Days

-Terrible traffic in EDSA
+The Traffic in EDSA